Gianluca De Angelis (footballer, born 1981)

-Gianluca De Angelis (born 23 May 1981) is an Italian footballer who plays as a forward for FC Sant'Agnello.
+Gianluca De Angelis (born 23 May 1981) is an Italian former footballer who played as a forward for FC Sant'Agnello.

 Club career

 Parma

 Born in Castellammare di Stabia, in the Province of Naples, Campania region, De Angelis started his career at a local club in Gragnano, also in the Province of Naples.
 At age 13 he was signed by Parma, at that time famous for its youth products.
 At age 16 Angelis suffered an anterior cruciate ligament injury, but the injury did not end his career.
 He made his professional debut against S.S.
 Lazio on 23 May 1999 (the last round of the Serie A season as well as his birthday, by the decision of Malesani), year in which his team won 1998–99 UEFA Cup and 1998–99 Coppa Italia.
 He then played almost all of his career in Italian Serie C1, Serie C2 and their successor.

 De Angelis left the reserve team of Parma in 2000 for Serie C1 club Benevento.
 In 2001, he was signed by another third division club Sora.